Fort Worth jury deliberating whether man kidnapped his ex

 A judge sentenced a man to life in prison Thursday for the kidnapping of a Fort Worth woman.

-Earlier in the day, a Tarrant County jury found Christopher Revill guilty of kidnapping his ex-girlfriend who has been missing for nearly three years.
+Earlier in the day, a Tarrant County jury found 35-year-old Christopher Revill guilty of kidnapping his ex-girlfriend, who has been missing for nearly three years.

-Revill, 35, was convicted of aggravated kidnapping in the disappearance of Typhenie Johnson in October 2016.
-Johnson has not been seen or heard from since, and her loved ones continue to look for her.
+Typhenie Johnson disappeared in October 2016, several months after breaking up with Revill.

+“I began to cry,” said Deborah Johnson, Typhenie's mother, of the moment the judge read the sentence.
+“He’s going to be where he needs to be the rest of his life.
+He’s never going to hurt another woman again.”

-Arrest records show Revill was the last person seen with Johnson and that her personal items were found in Revill's family's backyard.
+Arrest records show Revill was the last person seen with Johnson and that pieces of her clothing were found in the backyard of his parents' east Fort Worth home.

 After more than a week of testimony, both the prosecution and defense rested their cases Wednesday and put the case in the hands of the Tarrant County jury.